cherylteo/computing-work/README.md

 # computing-work
-one sunny and bright day i was walking on the road and i suddenly fell into the drain in the drain i saw it it was a clown with sharp teeth and ugly face come here little kiddo he said
+The air was still on a cold winter sunday, i was walking on the road and i suddenly fell into the drain in the drain i saw it it was a clown with sharp teeth and ugly face come here little kiddo he said